(320 ILCS 20/3)

 services to allow them to continue to function independently.
 Such

 assistance shall include, but not be limited to, receiving reports of alleged

 or suspected abuse, abandonment, neglect, financial exploitation,

 such reported cases, determination of substantiated cases, referral of

 substantiated cases for necessary support services,

 referral of criminal conduct to law enforcement in accordance with Department

 and provision of case

 work and follow-up services on substantiated cases.
-In the case of a report of alleged or suspected abuse or neglect that places an eligible adult at risk of injury or death, a provider agency shall respond to the report on an emergency basis in accordance with guidelines established by the Department by administrative rule and shall ensure that it is capable of responding to such a report 24 hours per day, 7 days per week.
-A provider agency may use an on-call system to respond to reports of alleged or suspected abuse or neglect after hours and on weekends.
+In the case of a report of alleged or suspected abuse, abandonment, or neglect that places an eligible adult at risk of injury or death, a provider agency shall respond to the report on an emergency basis in accordance with guidelines established by the Department by administrative rule and shall ensure that it is capable of responding to such a report 24 hours per day, 7 days per week.
+A provider agency may use an on-call system to respond to reports of alleged or suspected abuse, abandonment, or neglect after hours and on weekends.

 (d) Upon sufficient appropriations to implement a statewide program, the Department shall implement a program, based on the recommendations of the Self-Neglect Steering Committee, for (i) responding to reports of possible self-neglect, (ii) protecting the autonomy, rights, privacy, and privileges of adults during investigations of possible self-neglect and consequential judicial proceedings regarding competency, (iii) collecting and sharing relevant information and data among the Department, provider agencies, regional administrative agencies, and relevant seniors, (iv) developing working agreements between provider agencies and law enforcement, where practicable, and (v) developing procedures for collecting data regarding incidents of self-neglect.